jessicatwes/NGS_bioinformatics_introduction/variant_calls/README.md

 omplete understanding.

 ## Getting started
-1. Obtain Variant Calls: Variant calls are captured in sequencing data and gener ated through whole-genome sequencing or whole-exome sequencing
+1. Obtain Variant Calls: Variant calls are captured in sequencing data and generated through whole-genome sequencing or whole-exome sequencing
+Use wget_vcf.sh to download vcf files from The 1000 Genomes Project.
 2. Quality control: Evaluate the quality of variant calls to ensure accurate and reliable variant identification.
 You can filter out low quality variants to exclude false positives or variants with insuffient evidence.
 3. Visualization: Genome browsers can be used to visualize variant data to further explore the genomic regions and annotated variants